 We want the ride, not the car.
 The milk, not the cow.
 The music, not the physical record collecting dust somewhere in our apartment.
 That’s reason number one subscription companies are growing nine times faster than all the other on the Fortune 500 list.
 Reason number two?
 Because unlike product companies, subscription companies know their customers.
 They offer ongoing value which leads to recurring revenue.

-Why the traditional business model is obsolete and why you should focus on creating a subscription-based business instead.
+The traditional business model is obsolete.
+You need to focus on creating a subscription-based business.

-The world is moving from products to services and people no longer want to own stuff, they want only the outcome of the product.
+The world is moving from products to services and people no longer want to own stuff, they want the outcomes the products offer.

 Lesson #1: Traditional Business Models Are Obsolete.
 We’re In The Era Of Subscription Economy